philipp-luettecke/tiktoktts/README.md

 After installing the integration you will be presented with a new Service `tiktoktts_say`.
 You can now call this service and add a option `voice` to select one of the voices available in `custom_component/tiktoktts/const.py`.

+I'm trying to keep the list equivalent to the voices available on the original [tiktok-voice](https://github.com/oscie57/tiktok-voice) rpositories [Wiki page](https://github.com/oscie57/tiktok-voice/wiki/Voice-Codes).

 ```yaml
 service: tts.tiktoktts_say